philomena-dev/philomena-docker/README.md

 ### HTTPS/SSL Configuration

-> [!NOTE]
->
-> Skip this step if using `.local` domains such as `philomena.local`.
+Philomena always uses HTTPS in production environment.
+As such, the webserver needs a SSL certificate.
+For '.local' domains, the certificate can be generated via 'generate-certificate.sh' script.
+The generation script is ran as part of 'prepare.sh' if you opt to use a self-signed certificate, so you don't need to run it manually during the initial setup.
+Please note that you will have to trust the certificate in your browser in that case.

-Make sure to provide your own SSL certificate and its private key.
+If using a proper domain name, make sure to provide your own SSL certificate and its private key.
 We recommend using [certbot](https://certbot.eff.org/) to manage certificates for you.
 You will be asked for a full path to the SSL certificates folder (typically `/etc/letsencrypt/live/yourdomain`).
 Make sure your SSL certificate includes:

 - The app domain (e.g. philomena.example)
 - The CDN domain (e.g. philomena-cdn.example)
 - The external media domain (e.g. ext.philomena-cdn.example)

 Use your actual domains instead of `philomena.example` and `philomena-cdn.example`.
+When the certificate renews, you will have to run 'copy-certificate.sh' script to copy it to the 'certs' folder.
+You can setup certbot to run a renew hook which calls the script automatically upon renewal.

+If your domain is behind an anti-DDoS proxy like Cloudflare, you might be able to have that service issue an "origin certificate".
+Copy the origin certificate and its key to the "certs" folder, make sure the certificate is named 'fullchain.pem', and its key is named 'privkey.pem'.

 ### Installation